tomjaguarpaw/blog.poisson.chat/posts/2016-10-18-typeclass-interface.rst

 ---
-title: Better Invertible Syntax Descriptions
+title: Better invertible syntax descriptions
 ---

 This is written in Literate Haskell.